top of page

 4 cups water

-Start by draining the chickpeas and adding the chickpeas, bay leaf, salt and water to a small pot and bringing to a boil.
+Start by draining the chickpeas, then add the chickpeas, bay leaf, salt, and water to a small pot and bring to a boil.
 Scoop off the scum and boil for 25 minutes till the chickpeas are just cooked through and have a lovely bite.
 Do not overcook the chickpeas.
 Drain keeping the cooking liquids and cooked chickpeas separately.

 Heat the oil in a large pot and add the onions and garlic.
-Saute1 on low heat for 3 minutes till the onions are very soft and translucent, and the garlic is no longer raw.
+Sauté on low heat for 3 minutes till the onions are very soft and translucent and the garlic is no longer raw.
 Do not colour the onions.

 Add the curry powder and give the mix a quick toss.
-Add the carrot and pumpkin and cook on low heat for 5 minutes taking care not to burn the spices.
+Add the carrots and pumpkin, and cook over low heat for 5 minutes, taking care not to burn the spices.
 Add the tomato paste and sautè for 1 minute.
-Add the tomatoes, cinnamon stick, stock, salt and pepper and mix well.
-Bring to a boil and simmer with the lid shut for 15 minutes till the pumpkins are just cooked through.
+Add the tomatoes, cinnamon stick, stock, salt, and pepper and mix well.
+Bring to a boil and simmer with the lid shut for 15 minutes until the pumpkins are just cooked through.

-Add the mushrooms and cooked chickpeas and close the pot and simmer for an additional 10 minutes.
-Taste for salt and curry and adjust as needed.
-The stew should be lovely, light fresh and beautiful with balanced flavours.
+Add the mushrooms and cooked chickpeas, close the pot, and simmer for an additional 10 minutes.
+Adjust the taste for salt and curry as needed.
+The stew should be lovely, light, fresh, and beautiful with balanced flavours.

-Serve hot with bread, naan, pita, or sheermal or other breads that can sop up the stew.
+Serve hot with bread, such as naan, pita, or sheermal, or other bread that can soak up the stew.

 • Facebook